Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/v1.0/api/user_get.md

 Retrieve the properties and relationships of user object.
 ### Prerequisites
 One of the following **scopes** is required to execute this API:
-User.Read.All; User.ReadWrite.All; Directory.Read.All; Directory.ReadWrite.All; Directory.AccessAsUser.All; User.Read; User.ReadWrite; User.ReadBasic.All
+*User.Read; User.ReadWrite; User.ReadBasic.All; User.Read.All; User.ReadWrite.All; Directory.Read.All; Directory.ReadWrite.All; Directory.AccessAsUser.All*
 ### HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http
 GET /users/<objectId>
 ```
 ### Optional query parameters
 |Name|Value|Description|